 Core Credits: Students must follow this sequence of courses.
 If a student fails a semester of one of these classes, the student must make up the failing grade during summer school before advancing to the next level.

-Freshmen: English I or English I Honors Sophomores: English II or English II Honors or Advanced Placement English Language & Composition.
+Freshmen: English I or English I Honors Sophomores: English II or English II Honors Juniors: English III-American Literature or English III-American Studies or Advanced Placement English Language & Composition.